TomCrypto/epsilon/README.md

 And then rebuild all.
 The currently available build flags are listed below:

-- `LOW_RES_TIME`: disables all high-resolution timers, and replaces them with a low-resolution (seconds only), but portable timer.
-Linux only as Windows has guaranteed high-resolution timer support - but this flag should still take effect under Windows.
+- `LOW_RES_TIMER`: disables all high-resolution timers and replaces them with a low-resolution (seconds only), but portable timer.
+For Linux as Windows has guaranteed high-resolution timer support, but this flag should still take effect under Windows.

 Troubleshooting
 ---------------